-Students can be placed on academic probation if they fail to complete certain Core classes in their first year.
+Please note that students can be placed on academic probation if they fail to complete certain Core classes in their first year.
 Students considering dropping a Core class should consult their advising deans before taking any action.

 CHANGING GRADING OPTIONS